starryywonder/codepath-prework/README.md

 ## Notes

 When entering a new bill amount, the tip and total amount only updates once user has selected a new tip percentage.
-This can be seen in the beginning of the video walkthrough.
-I have entered $20.00 in the bill amount prior to recording this.

 Still figuring out how to implement save/load data.
-Adjusting default tip amount in Settings currently crashes the app.
+Adjusting default tip amount in Settings crashes the app.

 ## License